Learning Realtime One-Counter Automata: Introduction

 One-counter automata are obtained by extending finite-state automata with an integer-valued variable, i.e., the counter, that can be increased, decreased, and tested for equality against a finite number of values.
 The counter allows such automata to capture the behavior of some infinite-state systems.
 Additionally, their expressiveness has been shown sufficient to verify programs with lists~\cite{DBLP:journals/fmsd/BouajjaniBHIMV11} and validate XML streams~\cite{DBLP:conf/webdb/ChiticR04}.
 To the best of our knowledge, there is no learning algorithm for general one-counter automata.

 For \emph{visibly} one-counter automata (that is, when the alphabet is such that letters determine whether the counter is decreased, increased, or not affected), Neider and L\"oding describe an elegant algorithm in~\cite{neider2010learning}.
 Besides the usual membership and equivalence queries, their algorithm uses \emph{partial equivalence queries}: given a finite-state automaton $\mathcal{A}$ and a bound $k$, the teacher answers whether the language of $\mathcal{A}$ corresponds to the $k$-bounded subset of the target language.
 (This sub-language intuitively corresponds to what the one-counter automaton accepts if we only allow its counter to take values of at most $k$.)
 Additionally, Fahmy and Roos~\cite{DBLP:conf/alt/FahmyR95} claim to have solved a more general case.
 Namely, the case of realtime one-counter automata (that is, when the automaton is assumed to be configuration-deterministic and no $\emptyword$-transitions are allowed).
-However --- just like B\"ohm et al.~\cite{DBLP:journals/jcss/BohmGJ14} --- we were unable to reconstruct the algorithm described in that paper, nor were we able to follow the proofs in it.
+However, we were unable to understand the algorithm and proofs in that paper due to lack of precise formalization and detailed proofs.
+We also found an example where the provided algorithm did not produce the expected results.
+It is noteworthy that B\"ohm et al.~\cite{DBLP:journals/jcss/BohmGJ14} made similar remarks about related works of Roos~\cite{DBLP:conf/focs/BermanR87,roos1988deciding}.

 \paragraph*{Our contribution.} We present a learning algorithm for realtime one-counter automata.
 Our algorithm uses membership, equivalence and partial equivalence queries.
 It also makes use of \emph{counter value queries}.
 That is, we make the assumption that we have an executable black box with observable counter values.
 We prove that our algorithm runs in exponential time and space and that it uses at most an exponential number of queries.